 There is no need to put up with such a lack of standards, and I will create you a print layout for your book that is free of such mistakes and is in every way the equal of those you would find in the output of mainstream publishers.

 In the gallery on this page you can see a sample of pages from The Corona Book of Horror Stories: the opening 25 pages of the book.
-These are presented here as an example of my print layout work - that book was very much my baby, and the print layout you see in it is all my own work.
+These are presented here as an example of my print layout work.

 Click on any of the thumbnail images below, then use the left and right arrows to scroll through the images.

-(You can read the words if you like too, but the point of including the pages here is to show you the standards in print layout that are available to you, and which are affordable from me.)
+(You can read the words if you’d like too, of course, but the point of including the pages here is to show you the standards in print layout that are available to you.)

 Call me on 07772 167092 or email firstname.lastname@example.org